garritfra/infra/README.md

 ## Kubernetes

-To apply the resources to the cluster, run `kubectl apply -k k8s`.
+To apply the resources to the cluster, run `kustomize build --enable-helm k8s | kubectl apply -f -`.